Legionnaires’ disease (legionellosis)

 What is Legionnaires’ disease?

-Legionnaires’ disease, also referred to as legionellosis, is a bacterial respiratory infection that may or may not involve pneumonia.
+Legionnaires’ disease (legionellosis) is a bacterial respiratory infection that may or may not involve pneumonia.

 It is caused by Legionella bacteria.
-These bacteria can reproduce at certain temperatures, for example in water pipes, and enter people’s airways as microscopic water droplets (aerosols).
+These bacteria can multiply in stagnant water and at warm temperatures, for example in water pipes.
+They enter the airways in the form of microscopic water droplets (aerosols).

 Older people, people who are chronically ill and people with an immune deficiency are most at risk of becoming infected with Legionnaires’ disease.
 Smoking also increases the likelihood of becoming infected.

 There is also a mild form of legionellosis known as Pontiac fever.
-This is similar to a flu-like infection and often does not involve pneumonia.
-Most cases of Pontiac fever clear up by themselves within a week.
+This is similar to a flu infection and usually clears up by itself within a few days.

 What are the symptoms of Legionnaires’ disease?